Sai23Tanusha/Internship-Screening-task-Home-LLC-Project/README.md

 11) Housing subsidies
 12) Number of Households

 **All the work was done in jupyter notebook.
-Data is prepared in one of the notebooks and the analysis and model building is done in a separate notebook.
-The notebooks can be found here.**
+Prepared data (with Data cleaning & Data preprocessing) - `Notebook 1 - Data cleaning and Preprocessing` Analysis & model building - `Notebook 2 - Model Building`**